clojurists-together/clojuriststogether.org/content/news/2019/august-2019-monthly-update.md

 ## August 15 - 31

-Theme: _Project Maintanbility - through ease of use_
+Theme: _Project Maintainability - through ease of use_

 #### Jack-in and Connect Sequences